 These are challenging times.
 Especially if you live or have lived downwind from Rocky Flats.
 Or worked at the plant.
 How do you deal with the stress, fear, overwhelm or loneliness?
 In this workshop, you will experience a safe space to share your stories, build community, find inspiration and support, and share ideas for moving forward with your personal healing and with healing for the community.
 This engaging experience gives you tools for dealing with the challenges that Rocky Flats has brought into your life and into the lives of loved ones.
 This workshop is based on the work of anti-nuclear activist and eco-philosopher Joanna Macy.

 From Standing Rock to Black Lives Matter to the alarming dimensions of this so-called election, these challenging times call us to find deeper ground—whether for our work to create to a more just world, or simply for the sake of our own sanity!
 Logic alone may not save us.
 If you’re feeling overwhelmed, numb, powerless, enraged; if you’re struggling with burnout, or feel the stirrings of a bigger calling: join us to commune and explore new ways of approaching our predicament while finding new sources of strength and resilience.
 We will gather in an inclusive, multi-racial, multi-gendered, multi-generational space to build with interactive tools paying special attention to:

 - understanding how the dynamics of privilege and oppression relate to ecological crises

 - honoring the pain of social and ecological injustice

 - growing our imaginative capacities for creating a more just and beautiful world

 The best way to find out more about the Joanna Macy Center at Naropa is to join our mailing list and attend our events.
-For any other questions please contact Program Manager, Seann Goodman.
+For any other questions please contact the Director for Mission, Culture & Inclusive Community Seann Goodman.